-Since 1982, the Council has serve as the official planning agency for counties throughout the north central Florida region.
-The duties and responsibilities of the Council include providing staff support to local coordinating boards, preparing annual service plans and recommending community transportation coordinators to the Florida Commission for the Transportation Disadvantaged.
+Since 1990, the Council has served as the Florida Transportation Disadvantaged Program official planning agency for counties throughout the north central Florida region.
+The Council provided staff support to local coordinating boards, prepares annual service plans and every five years recommends community transportation coordinators to the Florida Commission for the Transportation Disadvantaged.